See the First Photos From Princess Beatrice's Wedding Day - E! Online

 Around 20 guests stood witness to Beatrice and Edo's nuptials, according to multiple reports, with Queen Elizabeth, Prince Philip and her immediate family in attendance.
 Following the ceremony, a small lunch was held at Prince Andrew and ex-wife Sarah Ferguson's estate at the Royal Lodge.

+Princess Beatrice's bridal gown was just as blinding as her headpiece.
+Her design was adorned with sparkly diamonds that wrapped all around the corseted top.
+The puffed organza sleeves tied the fairytale piece together.

+Her glam was just as breathtaking, as she donned fresh-faced makeup (with an extra touch of rose-colored blush) and styled her hair in big, loose curls.

-The release of the first photo from the ceremony was delayed out of respect Captain Tom, 100, who was knighted by the Queen in recognition of his fundraising efforts for the NHS.
+The release of the first photos from the ceremony was delayed out of respect Captain Tom, 100, who was knighted by the Queen in recognition of his fundraising efforts for the NHS.
 It was the first official public appearance of the matriarch since the U.K. went into lockdown.

 At the knighting ceremony, the BBC reports, the Queen said, "My granddaughter got married this morning.
 Both Philip and I managed to get there—very nice."